 Nor did she remember seeing a tall figure standing between her and her release from this hell.

 It was followed by the howling of the skull-faced demon, and what she thought was red rain was actually blood that spurted out fom where its left arm had once been.
 It had never occurred to her that the creature with a skull mask and gaping hole in its chest could bleed as humans did, let alone feel pain.
 She wondered how its arm had been severed from its body, but found the answer in the stranger's right hand.
-It was a straight sword, Japanese in style, and it dripped with the blood of the demon that wanted to devour her.
-Not far off to the side she could see the demon's arm lying on the ground.
+It was a straight sword, Japanese in style, and it dripped with the blood of the demon that had wanted to devour her.
+Not far off to the side, she could see the demon's arm lying on the ground.

 "Are you hurt?"

 Ayumi blinked, looking up at the stranger in confusion.
 Had he just spoken to her?
 No... he couldn't have, but in her heart she felt herself grasping at hope.
-She was afraid to hope again; she had gone two months in limbo without any form of human contact or acknowledgement.
+She was afraid to hope again; she had gone two months in limbo without any form of human contact or acknowledgment.
 No one had even glanced at her despite her screams and shouts and pleading.
 It was impossible!

 Yet when he half-turned his head and stared directly at her from the corner of his scarlet eye, Ayumi knew the impossible had indeed happened.

 "Are you hurt," the stranger asked her again, his dark voice laced with a sense of urgency.

 Ayumi responded with the silent shake of her head.
 She didn't trust her own voice to answer for her, nor could she as she felt an overbearing pressure be exerted over her.
 She found it hard to even speak.
 The man nodded and turned his head away, returning his focus to the creature.

 "Damn you!"
 The demon screeched, its golden yellow eyes glaring at the new arrival with malicious rage.
 "You bastard Soul Reaper!
 How dare you take my from me!"